 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-Arrival by plane to San Cristóbal Island and transfer to La Pinta for cabin assignment, introductory briefing and lunch.
+Arrival by plane to San Cristóbal Island and transfer to La Pinta for introductions and lunch.

-Afternoon disembarkation (wet landing) on the eastern tip of the island.
-Pitt Point is an eroded tuff cone; the trail that ascends from the beach provides spectacular views of the shoreline.
-This is the only site in the Galápagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions along the beach.
-After the walk, if conditions are favorable, there is a chance to swim from the beach.
-Expedition plan for the next day and dinner.
+Land at Punta Pitt on the eastern tip of San Cristóbal Island.
+The trail that ascends from the beach provides spectacular views of the shoreline.
+Observe two frigate species, plus a colony of bachelor sea lions.
+After the walk, if conditions are favorable, there is a chance to swim from the beach and snorkel by an islet.

 In the afternoon, disembark (wet landing) at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
-There is great snorkelling in this area (snorkeling equipment is available for guests at no extra cost), kayak or ride the glass-bottom boat.
-Briefing and dinner.
+There is great snorkeling in this area; or choose to kayak or ride in the glass-bottom boat.

 Morning disembarkation (dry landing) to visit the Charles Darwin Research Station and the ‘rearing in captivity' program for the giant tortoises.
-Here guests witness the efforts and results of all the field work done in the name of science.
+Witness the efforts and results of all the field work done in the name of science.
 An impressive giant prickly-pear cactus forest and many land birds can be also seen.

-Board a bus to the highlands of Santa Cruz Island to learn about the unique montane ecosystems and biodiversity.
-Lunch at a local restaurant.
-After lunch, travel by bus to El Chato Reserve, one of the best places in the archipelago to see giant tortoises in their natural habitat.
+Board a bus to the highlands of Santa Cruz Island to learn about the unique mountain ecosystems and biodiversity.
+Lunch at a local restaurant and then travel by bus to El Chato Reserve, one of the best places in the archipelago to see giant tortoises in their natural habitat.
 The tortoises are easy to spot, lumbering around, eating grass and leaves and wallowing in the small pools that are common in the reserve.
-You may also spot some highland birds, like cattle egrets, mockingbirds, finches or flycatchers.
+Watch for highland birds like cattle egrets, mockingbirds, finches or flycatchers.
 There are several lava tunnels in the reserve, a great place to spot the barn owl.
-There is also a small lagoon covered in red algae where gallinules and Galápagos pintails can be found.
-Bus ride to Puerto Ayora to re-board La Pinta.

 After breakfast, disembark (wet landing) at a beautiful olivine beach (a volcanic crystal that forms in fast-cooling lava).
 The area has historical relevance since a small community lived in this area in the late 1900s, collecting lichen (Rosella Tictoria), used in the textile industry.
-The trail leads guests to an old water hole used by the former settlers.
-There are also boobies, land birds and beautiful views of the northwest side of Santa Cruz Island to enjoy.
-Several activities are possible after the walk, such as snorkeling or a Panga ride along the shoreline.
-Back on board for lunch.
+Follow the trail to an old water hole used by the former settlers.
+Observe boobies, land birds and beautiful views of the northwest side of Santa Cruz Island.
+Several activities are possible after the walk, such as snorkeling or a panga ride along the shoreline.

 Less than a quarter-of-a-square-kilometer in size, the tiny island of Sombrero Chino gets its name from its appearance: a Chinese hat.
-Lying just off the southeastern tip of San Salvador Island (James), this island, only formed fairly recently, makes a beautiful visit as one explores along its 400-meter long trail, which begins at a crescent-shaped white sandy beach.
-Several species of shore birds can be spotted, along with marine iguanas, lava lizards, Galápagos penguins and sally lightfoot crabs.
-The cove offers excellent swimming and snorkeling opportunities with white-tipped reef sharks and tropical fish.
-Briefing and dinner.
+Lying just off the southeastern tip of San Salvador Island (James), this island, only formed fairly recently, makes a beautiful visit while exploring its 400-meter long trail, which begins at a crescent-shaped white sandy beach.
+Observe several species of shore birds along with marine iguanas, lava lizards, Galápagos penguins and sally lightfoot crabs.
+Experience excellent swimming and snorkeling opportunities with white-tipped reef sharks and tropical fish.

 Disembark at Bartolomé Island (dry landing) for a hike to the summit.
 A great way to start the day!
 This is a steep climb up a wooden staircase with handrails and several resting and observation stops; the view from the top is worth the effort.
 Following the walk, a dinghy ride around colossal Pinnacle Rock, is rewarding, followed by time to enjoy the beach (wet landing) and some snorkeling, with possible Galápagos penguin sightings.
-Guests can also ride on the glass-bottom boat for great views of the underwater world.
-Lunch on board.
+Enjoy a ride in the glass-bottom boat for great views of the underwater world.

-After lunch, board the Panga for the short ride to the landing site at Sullivan Bay on the East Coast of Santiago.
-Wet landing on a white coral sand beach and a walk over lava that flowed here less than 100 years ago.
-This is the perfect place to see and feel the volcanic origin of Galápagos.
-The last major eruption on Santiago was probably in the early 1900’s.
-One observer aboard a sailing vessel reported that the ship approached the lava flow so closely that the pine tar used to seal the hull of the ship began to soften, and the captain had to hurry the ship away from the bay.
-Briefing and dinner.
+After lunch, board the pangas for a short ride to the landing site at Sullivan Bay on the east coast of Santiago.
+Wet landing on a white coral sand beach and a walk over lava that flowed here less than 100 years ago – the perfect place to see and feel the volcanic origin of the Galápagos Islands.

-In the morning, a wet landing for an easy stroll observing thousands of birds, mainly frigate birds, red-footed and masked boobies, gulls, herons, finches and mockingbirds.
-Optional walk over sharp lava and uneven terrain for dramatic views, or else return to the beach to enjoy swimming and snorkeling at this beautiful natural harbor.
+In the morning, a wet landing for an easy stroll observing thousands of birds including frigates, red-footed and masked boobies, gulls, herons, finches and mockingbirds.
+Take an optional walk over sharp lava and uneven terrain for dramatic views, or return to the beach to enjoy swimming and snorkeling at this beautiful natural harbor.
 The more adventurous can snorkel along the cliffs or paddle sea kayaks.
-Lunch on board.